xicre/huge-bootstrap/README.md

 ### Installation

 Since this is a fork of [Huge](https://github.com/panique/huge), please refer to [Huge](https://github.com/panique/huge) for instalation guides.

+If you already have an Huge instalation just Download the Zip and replace the  [application/view] folder in your instalation.

 ### License <a name="license"></a>